b0kch01/MachineLearning/README.md

 # Machine-Learning
-I just do a bunch of super easy Machine Learning Scripts.
+I just do a bunch of super easy Machine Learning Programs.
-Mostly decision trees for now.
+I started with Decision Trees but now exploring the nuerel nets

 ## Goal?
-I code in Python mainly for these projects and I hope to do something more complicated when I am better at math.
+I code in Python mainly for these projects and I hope to solve every single problem in the world with machine learning.

 ## Compatability
-I do this on my hackintosh.
-I don't have windows installed currently so I cannot test my scripts' compatibility with that operating system.
-Most the of the scripts should be very very easy to understand and can be slighty changed to have support for Windows.

-Python 3 is used.
-Don't use python 2.
+I do this on my hackintosh with a virtual enviroment.
+I believe that my programs can run on similar setups.

+Python 3.6.5 is used becuase I find this version the most stable in this sort of stuff.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)